 Powering, Connecting, and Attaching a Raspberry Pi to the Finch

 - A Raspberry Pi Model B

 - A 4 GB or greater SD card.
 Some cards may not work, see this page for a selection of tested cards.

 - A power source for the Raspberry Pi.
-We used the Powergen PGMPP8400.
-It is no longer available but search for a battery with similar characteristics, specifically ensure that your battery has two USB ports and at least one can output 2A.
+Our tutorial is based on the Powergen PGMPP8400, and we highly recommend it.
+Ensure that your battery has two USB ports and at least one can output 2A.

 - A USB wireless adapter.
 We use the Airlink101 AWL5088.